FAQs

 WILL I BE HIRED AS AN INSTRUCTOR AT LEADING EDGE?

 Leading Edge gives first preference to hiring our students as instructors.
 Our graduates are familiar with the Bend airspace, Leading Edge’s policies, and procedures and have experience training under the structure of an FAA-approved Part 141 program.
-Students completing 100% of their training at LEFA are given the first opportunity to interview for flight instructor openings.
+Leading Edge co-hires instructors along with Central Oregon Community College, and applicants must meet hiring requirements of both organizations.
+A minimum of a two-year degree or equivalent, in any field, is required to instruct students in the COCC program.
+Please contact our team with your questions.

 ARE THERE PHYSICAL SIZE OR WEIGHT LIMITATIONS FOR STUDENTS?